RVSCI CORPORATE BOARD MEMBERS

 Bill BestpitchTreasurer

-Bill Bestpitch, a member of Roanoke City Council, serves on the Budget and Personnel Committees and chairs the Legislative Committee.
-He represents the city on the Roanoke Valley-Alleghany Regional Commission and the Transportation Planning Organization.
+Bill Bestpitch, a former member of Roanoke City Council, served on the Budget and Personnel Committees and chaired the Legislative Committee.
+He represented the city on the Roanoke Valley-Alleghany Regional Commission and the Transportation Planning Organization.
 He received his BSW and MSW from VCU.
 During his long career as a social worker, he worked for the VA Department for Children, TAP, Blue Ridge Behavioral Health Care, Family Service of Roanoke Valley, Big Brothers Big Sisters of SW Virginia, and Creative Family Solutions.
 Bill is a community leader and with his wife, Sheri, has volunteered as a host family for RVSCI visitors.

 RVSCI MEMBERS AT LARGE